mkingsnorth/starship_generator_docs/docs/controls.rst

 .. image:: images/panelling_effect.gif

 This adds a panelling effect to the surface of the contructed objects.
 The panels are a combination of big, medium and small panels combined on top of each other to produce a varied effect.
-It uses 3D Voronoi Cell Noise to determine which faces are extruded.
+It is a basic version of the Panels modifier used in the Plating Generator.
 .. note::

     When using custom object collections or material displacement, you will likely want to switch off this panelling effect.

-* **Seed**: The seed value used to randomly generate different noise patterns.
-* **Subdivision Level**: In order to apply the panelling effect, the object faces need to be subdivided so there is enough information to work out the pattern.
-Increasing this value will increase the accuracy and smoothess of panels at the expense of calculation time when changing the object.
-* **Panel Size**: This is the size of the panels.
-Larger values actually result in smaller pattern details, where smaller values increase the overall size.
-* **Large Panel Height/Mid Panel Height/Micro Panel Height**: These parameters control the relative heights of big, medium and smaller panel areas.
-* **Panel Proportions**: This stretches the panels in the X, Y and Z axis.
-A smaller Y value, for instance, will stretch the panelling effect in that direction.

 .. tip::